-The draft permit also includes a load limit of 2.7 lb/day, calculated using the effluent concentration limit and the facility design flow.
+This permit limit is also consistent with MassDEP's interpretation of "highest and best practicable treatment" under 314 CMR 4.05(5)(c).
+The draft permit also includes a load limit of 1.7 lb/day, calculated using the effluent concentration limit and the facility design flow.

 The draft permit provides a compliance schedule for meeting the new total phosphorus limit at the earliest practicable time, pursuant to 314 CMR 4.03(1)(b) and 40 CFR 122.47(a)(1).
-This schedule is consistent with the Town of Middleborough's design and construction schedule for the facility upgrade.